Valyo95/card-cost-service/Readme.md

   Also the country code is not case sensitive, so `GR` and `gr` is exactly the same for the CRUD's behaviour.
 * **cost** - should be a zero or positive decimal number

-A set of records is automatically loaded into the database when the application starts
+A set of records is automatically loaded into the database when the application starts by using flyway migration

 | Card issuing country | Clearing Cost |
 |----------------------|---------------|